Update: April 6, 2020

 Dear Indiana Wine Lovers,

-Indiana is one of 45 states that allows legal direct to consumer shipments from licensed wineries.
-But the Hoosier State stands out from the other states in one important and anti-competitive way: wineries must choose either to sell their wines through wholesaler middlemen, or directly to consumers, but not both.
+The bill would have removed the “wholesaler exclusion” that requires wineries to either sell their wines through wholesaler middlemen or directly to consumers, but not both.
+While Indiana is one of 45 states that allows legal direct to consumer shipments from licensed wineries, the Hoosier State is the only one that includes this anti-competitive regulation.
 The wholesaler-winery relationship is an important one as it is the only way a winery can sell their wines to Indiana’s restaurants and liquor stores.

 Free the Grapes!